 This was my typographic approach to the refugee crisis poster.
 I was inspired by the numerous photos and imagery of people stranded out at sea.
 Syrian refugees were crossing the sea in tiny, crowded and poorly crafted boats that run into the risk of sinking at any time.
 A particular photo of Alan Kurdi, a young child whose body washed up on the Turkish shores, struck me.
-It left me pondering, what if that child received the attention and help that he needed.
 This tragic story inspired me to create a typographic illustration as a call for help.

-Child marriages occur for different reasons, whether it is due to poverty, gender inequality, or traditions, young girls under the age of 18 are forced by their families or guardians to marry older men to start a family.
-There are many serious implications that are involved such as both physical and mental health and development, a loss of education and future prospect, which leave these girls in an endless cycle of poverty.
+Child marriages occur for various reasons, whether it is due to poverty, gender inequality, or traditions, young girls under the age of 18 are forced by their families or guardians to marry older men to start a family.
+Many serious implications are involved relating to physical & mental health and development, a loss of education and prospect, leaving these girls in an endless cycle of poverty.

-The illustration for this poster was inspired by the traditional custom of henna art in certain cultures.
-When a girl or woman gets married they have a henna artist come in to draw temporary henna tattoos all over the bride’s hands and sometimes extend up their arms.
-I wanted to portray the chains within the henna art to symbolize the loss of freedom, choice, opportunities and sometimes their own lives from serious health issues.
+The illustration and materials used for this poster combined the crafting materials children use in school with the traditional custom of henna art in certain cultures.
+When a girl or woman gets married they have a henna artist come in to draw temporary henna tattoos all over the bride’s hands and sometimes extend up to their arms.
+I wanted to portray the chains within the henna art to symbolize the inconspicuous loss and constraints that is permanently imprinted on them.

-The need for stricter gun control and the escalating occurrences of school shootings have been a hot debate in the United States.
-Issues around the many social stigmas that promote the idea that mentally ill people are more violent are prevalent.
-However, it seems like the topic of a more thorough screening process or mandatory background checks is being steered around or dismissed.
+The topic of stricter gun control and the escalating occurrences of school shootings have been a hot debate in the United States.
+There is a prevalent issue around the many social stigmas that paint people with a mental illness as ultra violent monsters.
+However, topics of a more thorough screening process, mandatory background checks, improvement of gun show laws, annual training requirement, or methods to access professional help are being steered clear of, or dismissed.